-However, if you’re planting trees to offset your business carbon footprint or to make a dent in your personal carbon footprint, you want a tree that’s going to sequester a lot of CO2.
+However, if you’re planting trees to help in the fight against climate change, you want a tree that’s going to sequester a lot of CO2.

 Scientific studies have found that Mangroves sequester carbon 2 – 4 times greater than mature tropical forests and contain the highest carbon density of all terrestrial ecosystems (Fatoyinbo et al, 2017).
 How much carbon dioxide is that?